BhavyaShaztry-Portfolio/Web-Scraping-Naukri-/README.md

 # Naukri-Web-Scraping

-Naukri Web Scraping is a project based on scraping jobs post related to data science domain and their details.
+Naukri Web Scraping is a project based on scraping job post related to data science domain and their details.
 It also analyzes scraped data.

 # Installation